tttp/dxid/README.md

 and a few tricks
 - a dxid is always url safe, you can use it in your urls or query param directly.
-- to remove risks of generating a dxid that looks like a word, we removed the most common voyels (aeiou). the base 32 chars used are *bcdfghjklmnpqrstvwxyz-0123456789_*
+- to remove risks of generating a dxid that looks like a word, we removed the most common voyels (aeiou). the base 32 chars used are *bcdfghjklmnpqrstvwxyz_0123456789* with *-* as a separator.
-- to prevent that a dxid looks like an id, stringify automatically adds an underscore in the middle if the dxid contains only digits (it's the only tie it uses underscore).
+- to prevent that a dxid looks like an id, stringify automatically adds an underscore in the middle if the dxid contains only digits (it's the only case it generates an hyphen).
 - To keep the dxid short, we only base32 encode the significant bits, it's similar than writing 42 instead of 00000042
-- to make it easier to write long names, you can put "\_" as a separator anywhere and it is ignored when parsing
+- to make it easier to write long names, you can put "-" as a separator anywhere and it is ignored when parsing
 - to make it easier to type, dxid is case insensitive, but always generated as lowercase

 The luhn code is what is used on your credit card checksum for instance.
 It detect all single-digit errors, as well as almost all transpositions of adjacent digits.